rehiy/webox-node/README.md

 ## dynamic js module

-Dynamically parse `*.mjs` and output the result to browser.
+Dynamically parse `*.dy.js` and output the result to browser.